-Easily grown in average, medium, well-drained soil in full sun.
-Prune in summer only because cuts made in winter or spring tend to bleed considerably.
+Easily grown in average, medium moisture, well-drained soils in full sun.
+Tolerates some dry soils once established.
+Best sited in a location protected from strong winds.
+Prune in summer because cuts made in late winter or spring tend to bleed.

-Excellent, low-maintenance, small shade tree for residential lawns, particularly on smaller properties.
+Excellent small tree for residential lawns, particularly on smaller properties.
 Also may be planted near patios and terraces.
 May be effectively grouped on larger properties.
 Roots go deep, so other plants may be easily grown underneath.